-Developing countries face huge challenges in accessing up-to-date information about aid – information that they need to plan and manage those resources effectively.
-Similarly, citizens in developing countries and in donor countries lack the information they need to hold their governments to account for use of those resources.
-IATI aims to address this by making information about aid spending easier to access, use and understand.
+Developing countries face huge challenges in accessing up-to-date information about aid, development and humanitarian flows – information that they need to plan and manage those resources effectively.
+Similarly, citizens in developing countries and in donor countries lack the information they need to hold their governments to account for the use of those resources.
+IATI aims to address these challenges by making information about aid spending easier to access, use and understand.

-IATI is a voluntary, multi-stakeholder initiative that seeks to improve the transparency of aid in order to increase its effectiveness in tackling poverty.
-IATI brings together donor and developing countries, civil society organisations and other experts in aid information who share the aspirations of the original IATI Accra Statement and are committed to working together to increase the transparency of aid.
+IATI is a voluntary, multi-stakeholder initiative that seeks to improve the transparency of aid, development and humanitarian resources in order to increase their effectiveness in tackling poverty.
+IATI brings together donor and recipient countries, civil society organisations and other experts in aid information who share the aspirations of the original IATI Accra Statement and are committed to working together to increase the transparency of aid.

 IATI began its work by consulting developing country stakeholders about their information needs, and discussing with donors the most efficient and effective way of meeting these.
-On the basis of these consultations, IATI developed and agreed a common, open, standard for the publication of aid information – the IATI standard.
-Donors implement IATI by publishing their aid information in IATI’s agreed electronic format – usually on their website – with a link to a central registry, the IATI Registry, The Registry acts as an online repository or index of links for all of the raw data published to IATI.
+On the basis of these consultations, IATI developed and agreed a common, open, standard for the publication of aid information – the IATI Standard.
+Organisations implement IATI by publishing their aid information in IATI’s agreed electronic format (XML) – usually on their website – with a link to the IATI Registry, The Registry acts as an online repository or index of links for all of the raw data published to the IATI Standard.

-In developing this standard, IATI has been careful not to duplicate the work already being done by other organisations such as the OECD-Development Assistance Committee (DAC), who produce statistics about past aid flows.
+In developing the Standard, IATI has been careful not to duplicate the work already being done by other organisations such as the OECD-Development Assistance Committee (DAC), who produce statistics about past aid flows.
 Instead, the IATI standard builds on – and goes beyond – the standards and definitions that have already been agreed by the DAC Creditor Reporting System (CRS).

 Progress on IATI

-While IATI is still a relatively new initiative, it has grown significantly since its launch and its membership includes many donor signatories and partner country endorsers.
-DFID became the signatory to publish to IATI in January 2011.
-Since then, over 160 organisations have published to the IATI Registry, including IATI signatories, NGOs and private foundations.
+IATI has grown significantly since its launch and its membership includes many donors, partner country endorsers, foundations and civil society organisations.
+The UK Department for International Development (DFID) became the first signatory to publish to IATI in January 2011.
+Since then, over 260 organisations have published data to the IATI Registry, including donor governments and multilaterals, NGOs, foundations and private sector companies.

-The IATI Secretariat convened a group to define the common standard together with representatives of IATI’s multi-stakeholder Steering Committee with representatives of the OECD DAC’s Working Party on Statistics and the leaders of the Busan Building Block on Transparency.
+The IATI Secretariat convened a group to define the common standard together with representatives from IATI’s Steering Committee and the OECD DAC’s Working Party on Statistics and the leaders of the Busan Building Block on Transparency.

 Detailed negotiations led to an agreement that was endorsed by the final meeting of the Working Party on Aid Effectiveness (WP-EFF) in June 2012.
-This confirmed that the common standard will combine three complementary systems, the DAC Creditor Reporting System (CRS) and Forward Spending Survey (FSS) and IATI.
-The group has since agreed the template for an implementation schedule for the common standard, and many Busan endorsers have completed their schedules.
+This confirmed that the common standard will combine three complementary systems: the DAC Creditor Reporting System (CRS) and Forward Spending Survey (FSS), and IATI.

 A key aspiration is using IATI compliant data at country level.
 IATI, with Development Gateway, has successfully piloted automated data exchange between donors’ IATI data feeds and the national aid management system in DRC, the Plateforme de Gestion de l’Aide et des Investissements (PGAI).
 PGAI is now using live IATI data from DFID, The Global Fund and GAVI, with plans to roll this out to other donors including Canada, EC, Netherlands, Spain, Sweden, and UNDP in the coming months.
 Similar work in aligning IATI data with national aid information management systems and country budgets is planned in Rwanda and Nepal, while IATI is exploring the scope for integrating data from NGOs and South-South Cooperation providers in aid management systems in Colombia.